Washington County Parks natural beaches are open Memorial Day - Labor Day in 2023.

-For the protection of park resources and facilities and for the enjoyment of all visitors, please observe all regulations posted throughout the park:
+To protect park resources and facilities, and for the enjoyment of all visitors, please observe all regulations throughout the park and beach areas:

-- Safety breaks are taken every hour between noon and 8 p.m.
-Please listen for lifeguard directions
+- Safety breaks are every hour between noon and 8 p.m.
+Please listen for lifeguard directions.

 - Possession or consumption of alcoholic beverages, including 3.2 beer, is prohibited.

 - A permit is required for Metal Detecting in Washington County beaches.
-Click here to download a permit application.
-Completed applications can be emailed to firstname.lastname@example.org.
+Submit an online application for a permit.

 Organized groups that will be swimming must obtain prior approval at least seven days before your park visit.